denismo/DynamoFS/README.md

 Usage
 =====

+1. Install fuse driver:

+   RedHat/CentOS:

+        yum install fuse

+   Ubuntu:

+        apt-get install fuse

 1. Install python-fuse:

         pip install python-fuse

-2. (Optionally) Create 2 AWS Dynamo DB tables in the region of your choice.
+1. (Optionally) Create 2 AWS Dynamo DB tables in the region of your choice.
    The first table must have Hash key named `path` and Range key named `name` (case matters, both Strings).
    The second table must have the name of the first table with the suffix "Blocks" appended, and with Hash key named `blockId` (String) and Range key named `blockNum` (Number) (case matters).

-3. Define environment variables for AWS key - `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+1. Define environment variables for AWS key - `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 At the moment only the configuration by environment variables is supported.
 The user with these keys must have read/write access to AWS Dynamo DB and the specified AWS Dynamo DB table.
 If the tables do not exist they will be automatically created.

-4. Mount the filesystem:
+1. Mount the filesystem:

         mount -t fuse.dynamo aws:<aws region>/<dynamo table> <mount point>